basho-labs/ricon_operations_lab/labs/lab7.md

     riak-admin cluster commit

-Once that is done, the node will have all of the ownership associated with the dead node's nodename aggigned to it.
+Once that is done, the node will have all of the ownership associated with the dead node's nodename assigned to it.
 It will also hand off any data back into the cluster that it received while it was a cluster of one.
 Monitor the output of `riak-admin transfers` to determine when handoff is complete.

 Unfortunately, we are still going to have inconsistency unless we read every object in our cluster.
 Well, we actually have a plan for that that we discuss in our final lab of the day.